transmental/foundnone-vrf/README.md

 No.
 The system is open — anyone can run a fulfiller at any time.
 Rewards are paid out competitively based on proof submissions.

+---

+## ❓ How does a fulfiller protect against callback spam?
+Fulfillers can:
+- Whitelist specific callback addresses to ensure only trusted recipients receive entropy.
+- Set a maximum gas limit for callbacks to prevent excessive costs from spammy requests.